gamesbook/protograf/docs/source/customised_shapes.rst

 ------
 `^ <circleIndex_>`_

 The slices command enables the Circle to be filled with colored pie-shaped wedges.

+These are relevant properties that can be set:

+- *slices* - this is a list of colors (named or hexadecimal); if ``None`` is used then no slice will be drawn in that position
+- *slices_fractions* - this is the "length" of the slices; if not specified, then by default all slices will have their fraction set to ``1`` meaning they are equal to the radius of the circle |dash| values smaller than ``1`` will result in them being drawn inside the circle and values larger than ``1`` will  result in them extending outside of the circle
+- *slices_angles* - this is the "width" of the slices; if not specified, then by default all slices will be of equally-sized angles and will occupy the full circumference of the circle

+Both the list of  *slice_fractions*  and  *slice_angles* must be of equal length to the  *slice* list.

 ..
 NOTE::